SarthakSKumar/IoT-Projects-and-Scripts/README.md

 ## 📖Resources

-1. Markdown: Markdown is a lightweight markup language like HTML, with plain text formatting syntax.
+1. Markdown: Markdown is a lightweight language like HTML, with plain text formatting syntax.
   * [Markdown Cheat-Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 2. Git: Git is a distributed version control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.